antoineenac/autosnake/README.md

    - GenerationBDD.py runs the genetic algorithm with random environnements (fixed sized), in order to gather data to use for supervized learning.
 This data is either representation of the state by a vector (defined in Environnement.py, function get_q_etat) for simple neural network (or maybe deepQlearning in the future), or a graphic representation of the environnement for CNNs or LSTMS.

+The files that are not mentionned here are not finished yet.
+I also use thise repo to transfer my work between two computers.
 I am currently working on the simple neural network, and the next steps will certainly be deep learning with CNNs or LSTMS.
 I am aware that this type of problem is usually solved using reinforcement learning, but I wanted to explore the possibility to do otherwise first.